WRS2018/wrs2018.github.io/abstracts.md

 ### Reaction Automata
 __Fumiya Okubo, Tokyo, Japan__

 Inspired by the framework of reaction systems, reaction automata were introduced in 2011 as formal computing devices.
 Reaction automata are regarded as language acceptors with multiset rewriting mechanism whose functioning are controled by reactants, inhibitors and products akin to those of reaction system.
 In this talk, we introduce the formal definitions of reaction automata of several types subject to input modes and transition modes.
 Then, we show some results regarding computationally Turing universality and space-bounded subclasses of reaction automata.
 Finally, determinism and reversibility in reaction automata are discussed.
+Joint research with Takashi Yokomori.

 ### Model Checking for Reaction Systems
 __Wojtek Penczek, Warsaw, Poland__